theupdateframework/taps/tapXX.md

 Some devices and operating systems use a trusted boot mechanism to establish a chain of trust from a hardware-protected root of trust, which verifies the bootloader, which in turn verifies the kernel, and finally the user space.
 For example, UEFI [Secure Boot], Android’s [Verified Boot].
-This technology can be used to establish a metadata backstop that cannot be manipulated by a local attacker, and can be be kept up to date more easily than rolling root metadata keys.

-The following three sections describe different scenarios to generationg backstop
+Furthermore, standard OS primitives for read-only and access-controlled files provide less robust security mechanisms for protecting files from user tampering.
+These technologies can be used to establish a metadata backstop that cannot be easily manipulated by a local attacker, and can be be kept up to date more easily than rolling root metadata keys.

-metadata:
+The following three sections describe different scenarios to generationg backstop metadata:

 ## Including all metadata in the backstop